Development management customer charter

 - Reference all points raised in consultation or neighbour responses on applications in the planning officer’s report.

-- Publish the officer's report and the decision to view on the Council’s website within 48 hours of the decision being made.
+- Publish the officer's report and the decision to view on our website within 48 hours of the decision being made.

 Dealing with breaches of planning control and enforcement